About me

 Training, qualifications & experience

-I am an accredited Member of the British Association for Counselling and Psychotherapy, working in accordance with the BACP Ethical Framework.
-I have regular supervision, peer support and I am committed to ongoing growth through professional/personal development.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP) and work in alignment with the BACP Ethical Framework.
+My practice is supported through regular supervision, peer collaboration, and a deep respect for my own unfolding, emergent process of becoming.

 Qualifications and longer courses